jabuujb/computer-vision-image-processing-fundamentals/README.md

 ## Overview

-This project demonstrates foundational computer vision and image processing techniques using both MATLAB and Python.
-The project explores image preprocessing, convolution-based filtering, edge detection, image enhancement, and deep learning image classification using industry-standard tools and methodologies.
+This repository demonstrates foundational and intermediate computer vision and image processing techniques implemented using MATLAB and Python.
+The collection includes image preprocessing, edge detection, image enhancement, deep learning image classification, advanced filtering techniques, image quality assessment, and from-scratch algorithm implementations.

 Classical image processing techniques are combined with modern deep learning approaches to illustrate how images can be analyzed, enhanced, and classified.
 These concepts form the foundation of many applications in computer vision, robotics, autonomous systems, medical imaging, and artificial intelligence.